-How personalization transforms retail
+How personalization transforms online retail in 2020

 Better optimized shopping funnels, lower bounce rates, better ROI in advertising spend, larger average order sizes, better cross-selling, and the list goes on.
 Do these challenges in your online retail sound familiar?
 These are the pain points we see our online retail customers tackle every day.
 We strongly believe that the best way to tackle the challenges and get the best possible business results is the website personalization.

-What is personalization in retail?
+What is personalization in online retail?

 Personalization is about creating a custom-tailored and seamless customer experience based on what you know about a person’s needs, wants, and preferences.
 Personalization enables online retailers to move away from the one-size-fits-all approach by presenting the relevant message at the right time across all touchpoints along the customer journey.